dhadka/actions-starter/README.md

 actions init --repo https://github.com/dhadka/test-starter
 ```

+The result is a simple hello world example with default settings, including Lint, prettier,
+Jest for testing, and a GitHub Actions CI workflow.

 ## Publish Project

-Use `actions publish` to increment the package version, generate a new tag, commit and tag the
+Use `actions publish` to increment the package version, commit and tag the new version, and push
-new version, and push everything to GitHub.
-Similar to `npm version`, you can specify the version
+everything to GitHub.
+Similar to `npm version`, you can specify the version field to increment,
-field to increment, such as `major`, `minor`, or `patch`.
+such as `major`, `minor`, or `patch`.

 ```
 actions publish           # Publish the current version